Talckatoo/talckatoo_server/README.md

 npm run dev
 ```

 2. Open your browser and navigate to `http://localhost:8000` to test the API.
+The deployed endpoint is `https://server.talckatoo.me/`

 ## Technologies Used